Rabbi Jessica Rosenthal (she/her)

-Rabbi Rosenthal grew up in Nashville, Tennessee at congregation Ohabai Shalom.
-For her undergraduate degree, she attended New College, the honors college of Florida where she graduated with a Bachelor of Arts in Sociology.
+Rabbi Rosenthal grew up in Nashville, Tennessee.
+For her undergraduate degree, she attended New College, the honors college of Florida, where she graduated with a Bachelor of Arts in Sociology.

-In 1999, she moved to Cleveland, Ohio where she worked as an Educator for nine years at The Temple-Tifereth Israel.
-During this time, she received a Master’s Degree in Jewish Education, graduating with Distinction from Siegel College of Jewish Studies.
+In 1999, she moved to Cleveland, Ohio where she worked at Temple-Tifereth Israel as an Educator.
+During this time, she also received a master’s degree in Jewish Education, graduating with Distinction from Siegel College of Jewish Studies.
 At Siegal, she received the Aaron Intrater Award for excellence in Jewish Education.

-Wanting to further explore the connections between education, liturgy, ritual, Torah, and Jewish life, Rabbi Rosenthal entered Rabbinical School in 2008.
-She served as President of the Rabbinical Student Association, was chosen as one of eight Day School Externs to learn about and advocate for Jewish Day Schools, was selected for a Jewish Foundation Service Learning Fellowship in 2012 wherein she worked with the Jewish Federation to strengthen relationships with congregations and was nominated as a participant for the American Jewish World Service trip to Mexico in January 2010.
+Wanting to further explore the connections between education, liturgy, ritual, Torah, and Jewish life, Rabbi Rosenthal entered HUC-JIR Rabbinical School in 2008.
+She served as President of the Rabbinical Student Association, was chosen as one of eight Day School Externs to learn about and advocate for Jewish Day Schools, was selected for a Jewish Foundation Service Learning Fellowship in 2012 and was nominated as a participant for the American Jewish World Service trip to Mexico in January 2010.
 Upon Ordination, she received the Robert L. Adler Prize for excellence in contributions to the community.

-Rabbi Rosenthal, her husband Chad, and children Isaac and Solomon are excited to enter the next stage of their journey at B’nai Israel Reform Temple.
+Rabbi Rosenthal, her husband Chad, and children Isaac and Solomon live in Hauppauge.